-Phase I Environmental Advice
+Phase I Environmental Assessments Advice

 The Phase 1 Environmental Site Assessment report is a specific study for the presence or potential presence of hazardous substance or petroleum product releases into the soil and/or groundwater, as well as, into structures, which can migrate through the floor to the subsurface.
 The Phase 1 ESA report does not include the study of building materials or building systems.
 To obtain a proper Phase I Environmental Study, you should hire a geologist, engineer or scientist with knowledge of soil science, groundwater hydrology and regulatory conditions.

 Finding a qualified Environmental Professional to conduct a Phase I Environmental report is easy and is recommended.
 Whether you hire AAI or another qualified consultant, this is the best course of action.
-Hiring a building inspector or home inspector to conduct a Phase I Environmental Assessment is analogous to hiring a roofer to install a water well.
+Hiring a building inspector or home inspector to conduct a Phase I ESA is analogous to hiring a roofer to fix your plumbing.
 The knowledge and scope of work are two different disciplines and if the "expert" starts discussing the building materials, you may want to seek out a Professional Geologist or Engineer or Environmental Professional.
 The price is typically the same and you are getting a study and report from a professional in the field of environmental consulting.
 Hiring an established company has many benefits, including: the ability to rely on the report by lenders, future updates to the report, experienced professionals, a reliable company that will be around to stand behind its reports, etc. The value of the report is based on the ability of the client to rely on the report in the future.

-Standard for Phase 1 Environmental Site Assessments
+Standard for Phase 1 ESA

 Since the Phase 1 Environmental ASTM Standard is copyrighted, we cannot post a copy here.
 However, you can read a summary by clicking the following link and you can purchase a copy at the American Society of Testing & Materials, as well.